meierh/Embedded_System_Hands_On_I/Task_1/readme.md

 ### Hardware preparations:

-- Install Raspherry pi imager using sudo apt install rpi-imager
+- Install Raspherry Pi Imager using `sudo apt install rpi-imager` (on Debian-based distros)

 - Take sd card with reader and insert in pc

-- Open imager and select sd card and Raspherry pi os lite 32 bit
+- Open "Imager" and select sd card and Raspherry Pi OS Lite 32 bit

-- Press Str-Shift-X:
+- Press `Ctrl`+`Shift`+`X`:

 - Activate Hostname

 - Activate SSH - Password

-- Username: pi
+- Username: pi-esho

 - Password: RasPi

 - Press Write

-- insert the SD card in the Raspherry pi and connect power and ethernet
+- insert the SD card in the Raspberry Pi and connect power and ethernet

-- we can now run `ssh pi@raspberrypi` to connect to the raspberry pi
+- we can now run `ssh pi-esho@raspberrypi` to connect to the Raspberry Pi

-### software preparations
+### Software preparations

 - update the software with: